TrainWeb.org Facebook Page

 Map: PG 10 B 3 Topographic Maps

-South of the Patuxent River bridge, in Prince George's County, we reach a location PRR called Arundel, or "Del" for short; locals called it Hicks Mill.
-As AMTK 2002 crosses that bridge, the photographer is standing where the northeast leg of PRR's wye to serve Bowie Race Track had been completed during November 1936.
+South of the Patuxent River bridge, in Prince George's County, we reach a location PRR called Arundel or "Del" for short; locals called it Hicks Mill.
+As AMTK 2002 crosses that bridge, the photographer is standing where the northeast leg of PRR's wye to serve Bowie Race Track was completed during November 1936.

 This tour page proceeds generally south and southeast from here.
 Photos that look south and/or east (see View data) generally look toward the race track's location.